MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 ### Development Environment

-We encourage you to convert from Trial type to Production type as soon as possible, so you do not lose time resetting up your site host again.
+We encourage you to convert from Trial type to Production type as soon as possible, so you don't lose time resetting up your site host again.
 Your site is safely kept inside Dataverse

 Rename your Website record to best represent your project and tell it apart when moving up.